outsidedav/swift/backend/kitura.md

 1. Click the **Add Resource** button to add services.
 A panel of service categories is displayed.
 For example, select **Data** to look at the available databases, and select **Cloudant NoSQL DB**.
 2. Select a pricing plan for the service, for example Lite, and click **Create**.

-An instance of the service is created that provides you with the service credentials for use in your application, and in some cases adds the necessary code to your project to set up the connection to the service with the correct configuration.
+An instance of the service is created that provides you with service credentials for the application, and in some cases adds the necessary code to your project to include the correct connection to the service.
 You can now add more services by using the **Add Resource** button, or by clicking the **Download Code** button to get the code for the project.

 After downloading your project, you can begin working with your app.

 ## Step 3.
 Developing your application with Xcode
-After downloading your project, you are able to modify and develop it by using Xcode, and then upload your modified application for deployment to the cloud.
+After you download your project, you can modify and develop it by using Xcode, and then upload your modified application for deployment to the cloud.

 1. Create an Xcode project.
-  Before you can use your project in Xcode, you need to create an Xcode project file by using the following Swift Package Manager command from the root directory of your downloaded project (which contains a `Package.swift` file):
+  Before you can use your project in Xcode, you must create an Xcode project file by using the Swift Package Manager command.
+Run the following command from the root directory of your downloaded project (which contains a `Package.swift` file):
   ```
   swift package generate-xcodeproj
   ```
   {: codeblock}

-  This creates an Xcode project in the same directory that you can then open.
+  An Xcode project is created in the same directory that you can then open.

 2. Set the Xcode target for the project.
   To run the Kitura server, you must edit the scheme by clicking the **project_name-Package** section on the toolbar and selecting the **project_name** target from the menu.
 Check that the target device is set to **My Mac**.

 3. Run the Kitura server locally
   Click on the **Run** button or use the `⌘+R` key shortcut to start the Kitura server.
-After the server has started, you can check that the following standard Kitura URLs are running:
+Once the server is started, you can check that the following standard Kitura URLs are running:
   * Kitura Monitoring: [http://localhost:8080/swiftmetrics-dash/]()
   * Kitura Health check: [http://localhost:8080/health]()